Rubee229/tq-dsl/README.md

 - **Curriculum designers** exploring multi-layer instruction and student-level adaptation
 - **Researchers** investigating semantic teaching frameworks and machine-parsable pedagogy

+<a name="custom-understands-tq-dsl"></a>
+## Who Instantly Understands TQ-DSL

+TQ-DSL is immediately intuitive for people who already think in terms of structure, logic, or modular instruction.
+This includes:
+- **Strategic Teachers** — familiar with scaffolding, leveled instruction, and task breakdowns
+- **Curriculum Designers** — used to mapping pedagogy into steps and objectives
+- **Cognitive Scientists** — focused on reasoning, metacognition, and thinking processes
+- **EdTech Developers** — building structured learning tools, platforms, or AI tutors
+- **Prompt Engineers** — designing reusable educational prompt formats
+- **Markdown / DSL Users** — comfortable with syntax, tags, and content markup
+- **Human–AI Co-Teachers** — exploring new ways to teach collaboratively with AI

+If you think in terms of strategy + sequence + structure, you’ll likely “get” TQ-DSL instantly.
 <a name="custom-contribution"></a>
 ## Contribution